codybloemhard/linux-rice/README.md

 * Arch/Artix: Yes, I use this rice on my Artix Desktop daily
 * Void: No, I used to use void on Desktop and Laptop but not anymore.
 The config is outdated.
 ## About
+- A minimal but useable desktop environment for my personal use.
+- Supports live theme changing.

 Key                     | Value
 ------------------------|-----------------------------------
 Os                      | Artix/Arch